-Do you have an intense fear for animals, heights, blood, injections, planes?
+Do you have an intense fear of animals, heights, blood, injections, planes?
 Would you rather climb ten flights than to get into a lift?
 If so, you may be suffering from a phobia.

 All people have fears or situations they would rather avoid.
 It is part of everyday life.
 Some people are frightened by job interviews.
 Others are uncomfortable to be home alone at night.
 Most people manage to control their fears and go about their normal activities.